The High Cost of the Rut

 Before the fateful day, I had been neglecting my family, paying them little attention, under the pretext of being busy.
 I spent all my time, energy and efforts on other seemingly immediate and urgent deadlines, deals, risks, issues and pursuits of work and life.
 Even a beep of a new email would distract me from what might have been the most important conversation and I just couldn’t do anything else until I had finished dealing with the interruption, irrespective of the time of the day.

-Since I wasn’t paying heed to the signs, life decided to pick me, put me in the washing machine and then through a tumble dryer…before squarely depositing me in the front seat of a humongous rollercoaster—without a seat belt!
+Since I wasn’t paying heed to the signs, life decided to pick me, put me in the washing machine and then through a tumble dryer…before squarely depositing me in the front seat of a humongous roller-coaster—without a seat belt!
 In hindsight, this has been an eye opening experience for me.
-How I decide my priorities from here onwards has changed forever.
+How I decide my priorities from here onward has changed forever.
 One thing is clear to me—my family, my home, my friends… can’t be anywhere except at the top of the list.
 Work is, and will remain, important but it cannot replace everything else… otherwise I am living a lie instead of a genuine life.

 Before the fateful day, I had been neglecting my family, paying them little attention, under the pretext of being busy